prins2516/Sales-prediction-based-on-advertisement-data/README.md

 # Sales-prediction-based-on-advertisement-data
-Advertisement data given which includes TV,Radio,Newspaper so based on this data we are predicting sales dataset can be found via this link https://www.kaggle.com/purbar/advertising-data Thank You
+Advertisement data given which includes TV,Radio,Newspaper so based on this data we are predicting sales revenue dataset can be found via this link https://www.kaggle.com/purbar/advertising-data Thank You